ee-jackson/tree/code/exploration/2023-05-16_find-treatment-groups.md

     ## 10 8.32e16       3
     ## # ℹ 2,926 more rows

 Yep, that looks better.
-3 years per ID.
+3 years per `ID`.
 Maybe we could use years to split the data up into test and train.

 Let’s check that we only have 1 year for each of the `uniqueID` values.